nodejs/node-v0.x-archive/doc/api/errors.markdown

 ## System Errors

-System errors are errors that are generated in response to your program's runtime environment.
+System errors are generated in response to a program's runtime environment.
 Ideally, they represent operational errors that your program needs to be able to react to.
 They are generated at the syscall level -- you can get an exhaustive list of error codes and their meanings by running `man 2 intro` on most